 We can start by looking at how people view their role within the organization.
 Are they only interested in their day-to-day work, or are they given opportunities to see the results of the organization’s collective output?
 Are they stuck in specific tasks and closed teams, or are they given opportunities beyond their position and title?

-Remember, before any learning organization can commit to a shared vision, its people must believe they a stake in making it happen.
+Remember, before any learning organization can commit to a shared vision, its people must believe they have a stake in making it happen.
 David Garvin suggests a few important steps management can take to empower its people:

 - Increase accountability and responsibility by providing incentives and rewards for leadership and creativity.